 - Quality as a state of mind

 Nourishment is a primary component of Whole Foods’ mission statement.
 This factor defines the business focus on food and related groceries.
 This focus reinforces the corporate image as a provider of health foods, accounting for the business strengths shown in the SWOT analysis of Whole Foods Market.
 Also, in specifying “people and the planet,” the corporate mission statement targets the global food retail market.
 This market scope influences Whole Foods Market’s marketing mix or 4P.
 In relation, “the planet” detail in the corporate mission statement guides retail strategies for addressing societal concerns.
 In this way, Whole Foods Market’s corporate citizenship and social responsibility strategies align with the mission statement.

 Excellence is a component of Whole Foods’ corporate mission.
 In setting excellence, the company aims for leadership in the food retail industry.
-This component of the mission statement pushes for business competitiveness against Walmart, Costco, 7-Eleven, Dollar Tree, and other firms.
+This component of the mission statement pushes for business competitiveness against other retail firms.
 Thus, the corporate mission statement challenges Whole Foods to develop its competitive advantages.

 The “quality” component of the mission statement complements the goal of excellence to enhance Whole Foods’ industry position.
 Strategic planning processes ensure quality as a defining factor of the company’s food products and services.
 This “quality” emphasis in the corporate mission statement requires “quality” measures in Whole Foods Market’s generic strategy for competitive advantage and intensive growth strategies.
 The “quality” factor and other components of the corporate mission are reflected in the corporate vision statement of the food retail business.